 - Rationale: an explanation of why you want to participate in the TLSS at this time and how it fits into your larger career goals;

-- Project Description: a detailed description of the project you will be focusing on in conjunction with the seminar (i.e. What is the pedagogical question you hope to explore and how do you intend to explore it?);
+- Question Description: a detailed description of the question you will be focusing on in conjunction with the seminar and your plans for exploring that question;

 - Benefit: an explanation of the anticipated benefit(s) your participation in the seminar will have for the campus community (you may address benefits for your professional development, for departmental or campus-wide initiatives, for student learning, etc.);